willwin4sure/vault/🖥️Computer Systems Engineering/Unix/Implementation of the Unix File System.md

 6. Number of [[The Unix File System#^4b0f02|links]] to the file, i.e. number of times it appears in a directory.
 7. A code indicating if it is an ordinary file, a directory, or a special file.

-The [[The Unix File System#^499500|open and create syscalls]] convert the given path name into an i-number by searching the directories.
+The [[The Unix File System#I/O Calls|open and create syscalls]] convert the given path name into an i-number by searching the directories.
 Once the file is open, its device, i-number, and read/write pointer are stored in a system table indexed by the returned file descriptor.
 This allows the i-node to be easily retrieved.

 Creating/linking/deleting files involves allocating/updating i-nodes.
 In particular, the link count must be updated.
 If the link count ever drops to 0, any disk blocks in the file are freed and the i-node is de-allocated.

 ## Hierarchical Blocking for Files

+> Like hierarchical page tables.
+I guess this is a rather common design pattern to allow for dynamic sizes at the cost of extra indirection.

 How are [[The Unix File System#^b0a8c7|ordinary files]] actually stored on the disk?
 Well, the disk is divided into a number of 512-byte blocks, each logically addressed from 0 to the number that can fit on the device.